J-Wall/camfi/docs/usage/automatic_image_annotation.rst

 Automatic image annotation
 ==========================

-Camfi can perform the annotation process for you automatically by using an annotation model based of Mask R-CNN.
-We have trained the model on images of Bogong moth motion blurs, and it gives good results.
-It is very simple to train and training can be done on Google Colab, meaning that training can be done even if you do not have access to GPU compute.
+Camfi can perform
+the annotation process
+for you
+automatically by using
+an annotation model based
+on Mask R-CNN.
+We have trained
+the model
+on images
+of Bogong moth motion blurs,
+and it gives good results.

+In addition to a Camfi :doc:`configuration file <configuration>`, a valid VIA project file is required to proceed with any of the following steps.
+See :ref:`via-project-setup`
+for instructions on making
+this file.

 Inference (performing automatic annotation)
 -------------------------------------------

+If you have trained
+your model
-If you have trained you model (see next section for how to do this), or if you want to use the included model, you can use ``camfiannotate`` to automatically annotate your images.
+(see :ref:`training` section for how to do this), or if you want to use the included model, you can use ``camfiannotate`` to automatically annotate your images.
 Sample usage::

    $ camfiannotate via_annotation_project_file.json \